-This connector is for the provided floppy disk drive (FDD) signal cable.
+This connector is for the floppy disk drive (FDD) signal cable.
 Insert one end of the cable to this connector, then connect the other end to the signal connector at the back of the floppy disk drive.

-Pin 5 on the connector is removed to prevent incorrect cable connection when using an FDD cable with a covered Pin 5.
+- Pin 5 on the connector is removed to prevent incorrect cable connection when using an FDD cable with a covered Pin 5. - The floppy disk drive cable is purchased separately.